About Washington Square

 An office boom began in the 1980’s with the construction of Frontier’s (then Rochester Telephone) new headquarters building, followed by Bausch & Lomb’s World Headquarters tower (now Legacy Tower), and then the regional headquarters for Blue Cross and Blue Shield.
 Add in the Xerox Tower and Clinton Square, and you see why this area has become the city’s main corporate corridor.

 There is more to Washington Square than offices however.
 Geva Theatre Center offers a two-stage, professional theater experience in a strikingly renovated facility that features traditional performances as well as avant-garde theater celebrating the newest playwrights.
 Dinosaur Barbecue cooks up authentic pit-smoked delicacies and live blues music in a renovated train station hanging out over the Genesee River.
+The Vesper is a gastropub and raw bar serving up mostly seafood dishes.
 In addition, the grand two-building Rochester Public Library is the heart of the region’s library system.
+Rochester Educational Opportunity Center of SUNY is also located in this neighborhood.
+It is the Downtown Rochester campus of SUNY Brockport that offers a variety of programs including cosmetology, culinary and nursing.

 The Washington Square neighborhood probably reached its first highpoint in the period before and after World War II when it was home to elegant theaters, plush watering holes, and fashionable shopping.
 With the urban flight of the 1960s, many of these buildings emptied out, resulting in a lovely park surrounded by vacant structures.